-- 1. Where a candidate who self-identifies as Indigenous or racialized is appointed in accordance with Article 12.04.1(ii), then the senior qualified candidate who does not so self-identify and who would have otherwise been appointed to the position by virtue of their seniority ("the Senior Employee") and has incumbency under Article 12.06.1 will receive two-fifths of the salary for the position ("the Payment"), incumbency as though they taught the course, and the Applicable Prior Experience (APE) subject to the following: - (a) The relief described in paragraph 1 above will be provided to the Senior Employee once for any given course; and - (b) The Payment will not occur where the Senior Employee has a workload in the academic year in which these circumstances occur that is not less than their average workload over the previous three-year period or in the previous academic year (excluding any extended medical leave), whichever is higher. - 2.
-No grievance challenging the appointment made under Article 12.04.1(ii)(d) shall result in the displacement of the senior

-Indigenous or racialized candidate.
-Any relief to the Senior Employee will be restricted to paragraph 1 of this Letter of Understanding.
+- 1. Where a candidate who self-identifies as Indigenous or racialized is appointed in accordance with Article 12.04.1(ii), then the a senior qualified candidate who does not so self-identify and who would have otherwise been appointed to the position by virtue of their seniority ("the Senior Employee") and has incumbency under Article 12.06.1 will receive two-fifths of the salary for the position ("the Payment"), and the Applicable Prior Experience (APE) subject to the following: - (a) The Payment will be paid to the Senior Employee once for any given course; and - (b) The Payment will not occur where the Senior Employee has a workload in the academic year in which these circumstances occur that is not less than their average workload over the previous three-year period or in the previous academic year (excluding any extended medical leave), whichever is higher. - No grievance challenging the appointment made under Article 12.04.1(ii)(d) shall result in the displacement of the senior Indigenous or racialized candidate.
+Any relief to the Senior Employee will be restricted to paragraph 1 of this Letter of Understanding. - 3.
+This Letter of Understanding shall be placed in the 2020-23 collective agreement booklet and shall form part of the 2020-23 collective agreement.
+It will expire with the commencement of the renewal collective agreement following the 2020-23 collective agreement and shall be removed from the collective agreement booklet for the renewal collective agreement, unless this Letter of Understanding is renewed by the parties.